ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/title.md

 # Document title

-This feature lets you add a single title field at the beginning of your document.
-That way you can clearly divide your content into the title and body sections.
+The title feature lets you add a single title field at the beginning of your document.
+This way you can clearly divide your content into the title and body sections.

 <info-box info>
 	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.